10 Attempts at Frugality That Could End Up Costing You Money

 The remedy: Before you go carless, make a plan for how you’ll get around and what the costs will be.
 Research public transportation options in your area.
 Consider carpooling or biking to work.
-If giving up your car is not the best option for you, you can still save money by swapping your current vehicle for one that’s more energy efficient or that comes with a lower car note.
+If giving up your car is not the best option, you can still save money by swapping your current vehicle for one that’s more fuel efficient or that comes with a lower payment.

 6. Buying a Used Car Without Doing Due Diligence

 You’ll lose money in depreciation just by driving a new car off the lot.
 That’s what we’re always told.

 Buying a used car isn’t much better, though, if you drive away only to have your check engine light come on.
 Buying used means your vehicle may not be in optimal condition.
 And if you buy from a shady seller and don’t take the time to really examine the car and dig into its history, you may end up with a money pit.

 The remedy: When you buy a used car, where you shop matters.
 You can find certified pre-owned vehicles at legit dealerships that have been thoroughly inspected and may come with some type of warranty coverage.
 Check the Carfax report for accident history and past maintenance information.
 Conduct a thorough test drive and try to get your mechanic to inspect the car, if possible.

 7. Signing Up for Free Trials and Forgetting to Cancel

 It makes sense for a frugal person to take advantage of free trial offers.
 And for the first week or 30 days, everything is great.

 The problem arises when you forget to cancel your free trials before the free period is over and you end up being charged for stuff you never intended to pay for.